Best Nuts for Type 2 Diabetes: Healthy Choices to Manage Blood Sugar

 • Almonds and pistachios are mentioned by name in the bible, while other nuts can be found in works of Shakespeare.

-• Nuts have been proven to be quality Sources of Proteins and healthy fats and are key drivers in weight loss.
+• Nuts have been proven to be quality Sources of Proteins and healthy fats and are key drivers in weight loss and metabolic health

 • Many historians also believe modern agriculture began with the harvesting and storage of nuts.